Page 1 of 1

 Syllabus:

-Concurrency and parallelism, and their applications to software.
+The following content is indicative of the content of the module: Concurrency and parallelism, and their applications to software.
 Identifying parallelisable problems and parallelisation techniques.
 Parallel algorithms and how to design them.
 Common faults in concurrent and parallel programs.
 Complexity, performance measurement and scheduling techniques.
 Multi-core and emerging architectures.
 Multi-core programming paradigms.
 Data-parallel techniques: SIMD, MIMD, vector processing and GPGPUs.
 Shared-memory techniques: conventional threads and locks, structured parallelism, transactional memory using OpenMP (Open Multi-Processing).
 Message-passing techniques using MPI (Message Passing Interface).

 Learning Outcomes: